 Flying drones and model aircraft

-You must have two registrations in place before you fly a drone or model aircraft that’s 250g to 20kg:
+You must have two IDs in place before flying most drones or model aircraft outdoors in the UK:

-- the person that’s responsible for the drone or model aircraft must register to get an operator ID
+the person or organisation that owns or is responsible for the drone or model aircraft must register for an operator ID

 Organisations that use drones or model aircraft

 Organisations that are responsible for drones or model aircraft must register their organisation for an operator ID.